paps/dotfiles/README.md

 In order to enable the NetworkManager service:
 * change `managed=false` to `managed=true` in `/etc/NetworkManager/NetworkManager.conf` to let it manage wired interfaces
 * run `sudo systemctl enable NetworkManager` (and `sudo systemctl start NetworkManager` the first time)

+### Bluetooth

+Install `bluetooth bluez-firmware blueman` and restart.
+When there is a need to pair to something, run `blueman-applet`.

 ### Mouse acceleration